Last Updated on

 Plums are extremely nutritious and can be very beneficial for our health.
 There are more than a hundred varieties of plums found across the globe.
 Aloo bukhara is one of the varieties of plums that is native to the Indian subcontinent.
 The taste of aloo bukhara ranges from sweet to sour, i.e., it has a tangy taste – but this fruit is enjoyed by all.
 But, if you’re pregnant and wish to eat plums, you might wonder if it is safe to eat plums during pregnancy.
 Let’s find out!
 Read about the nutritional value of plums, their benefits during pregnancy, and more!

 Nutritional Value of Plums

 The nutritional value of fresh plums is considerably high compared to most other fruits.
 The chart below provides the nutrient content in a hundred grams of plums.

 |Protein||0.7 g (0.6 g)|

 |Vitamin A||200 mcg|

 |Vitamin K||6.4 mcg|

 Health Benefits of Eating Plums During Pregnancy

 Eating aloo bukhara can be very beneficial for a pregnant woman.
-Here are a few health benefits of including plums in your daily diet:
+Listed below are some health benefits of eating plums during pregnancy.

 Vitamin C helps in the absorption of iron through the digestive system, thereby lowering the risk of anaemia.
 It is also a powerful antioxidant, which means it protects our cells from oxidative damage.
 Vitamin C is also essential for the synthesis of L-carnitine, an alternative amino acid required for the breakdown of fatty acids and energy production.